learn-co-curriculum/phase-1-array-element-finding/README.md

 ```

-`Array.prototype.indexOf()` returns `-1` if either the value isn't found _or_ if
+In this case, `Array.prototype.indexOf()` returns `-1` if either the value isn't
-the start position you pass in is after the element you're looking for.
+found _or_ if the start position you pass in is after the element you're looking
+for.

 ## Find Elements Using More Complex Conditions with `Array.prototype.find()`